Electric-magnetic duality of lattice systems with topological order

+are mutually commuting projectors defining via~\eqref{generic_hamiltonian} the Hamiltonian of the $\mathrm{D} (H)$ model~\cite{BMCA}.
+The Hamiltonian is thus entirely constructed from the canonical elements $h$, $\phi$ and the algebraic structure of $H$.

-Kitaev's models are a particular subclass of $\mathrm{D} (H)$ models, recovered when $H$ is the group algebra of a finite group $G$.
-Both this algebra $\mathbb{C} G$ and its dual $G^\ast$ have particularly simple Hopf $C^\ast$-algebra structures, summarised in figure~\ref{fig:hopf}.
+Kitaev's models constitute a subclass of $\mathrm{D} (H)$ models, recovered when $H$ is the group algebra of a finite group $G$.
+Both this algebra $\mathbb{C} G$ and its dual $G^\ast$ have particularly simple $C^\ast$-Hopf algebra structures, summarised in the second and third rows of Figure~\ref{fig:hopf}.
 In particular, their Haar integrals read

-Taking into account this equation, operators in figure~\ref{fig:vertexplaquettedg}, defining the Hamiltonian of the $\mathrm{D} (G)$ model, can be checked to coincide with the general expression~(\ref{ophamiltdh}).
+Taking into account this equation, operators in Figure~\ref{fig:vertexplaquettedg}, defining the Hamiltonian of the $\mathrm{D} (G)$ model, can be checked to coincide with the general expression~\eqref{ophamiltdh}.